Taritsyn/JSMin.NET/src/DouglasCrockford.JsMin/readme.txt

    1. Added an overloaded version of the `Minify` method that takes a instance of string builder.
 This will allow to integrate minifier with the external string builder pools;
+   2. Added a `GetEstimatedOutputLength` static method that can be used to calculate the capacity of string builder;
-   2. Added support of .NET Framework 4.5 and .NET Standard 2.0.
+   3. Added support of .NET Framework 4.5 and .NET Standard 2.0.

    =============
    DOCUMENTATION